ptds2022/pkghw4ge/README.md

-Package - Homework 4 - Programming Tools in Data Science
+Package Group E - Homework 4 - Programming Tools in Data Science

 The package contains various functions that will allow you to mainly use the a bootstrap modification from the previous homework3.
 The 'Bootstrap' function will provide you always an object of class bootstrap.